 Power in International Relations (IR) is related to the power of a state in terms of influencing the actions and policies of other states.
 A state's ability to influence can be drawn from its sociocultural, political, economic and military capabilities.
 A powerful state can influence, control the political environment, events, issues and interactions between the states at international level.
-A powerful state can also resist, dominate, maintain status quo of any kind of consequences, complications, implications for itself which may be the result of the interactions between other states.
+A powerful state can also resist, dominate, maintain status quo of any kind of consequences, complications, implications for itself which may be the result of the interactions between other Notes states.
 Realists argue that the primary objective of a state in international relations is to acquire that power, one, to influence the actions of other states according to its wish; two, to resist any negative implications of these interactions for itself; and finally, to successfully project its own power and influence far and wide beyond its geographic region.
 Likewise, a regional power is one who can make a difference to regional peace and stability on the basis of its similar power capabilities.
-Based on the ability of states to influence the actions and policies of other states, and the spheres of influence, powerful states can be categorised into global powers, regional powers.
+Based on the ability of states to influence the actions and policies of other states, and the spheres of influence, powerful states can be categorised into global powers, regional powers and sub-regional powers.
+The nature of influence can be classified into 'hard' and 'soft' powers.
 If the power is distributed among many states in internationalsystem it can be called a multipolar system; and if there are only two states which can influence, it is regarded as bipolar system.
 If there is only one hegemonic power which dominates over the world, then it is a unipoar world.